NBR: Neutralization Based Reclamation: Experimental Evaluation

-Reported results are collected by averaging the output of each algorithm over 3 trials where each trial is of 5 seconds.
-Every trial is run for a thread range: 24, 48, 72, 96, 120, 144, 168, 192, 216, 240, 252.
-We used a maximum size of 2~M and 20~K for trees and lists ( unless explicitly mentioned ), respectively.
-Each execution starts by prefilling the data structure to half of its size, ie 1~M for trees and 10~K for lists.
+Reported results are obtained by averaging data over 3 timed trials, each lasting 5 seconds, for each thread count in \{24, 48, 72, 96, 120, 144, 168, 192, 216, 240, 252\}, and each data structure.
+We used a key range size of 2~M and 20~K for trees and lists, respectively.
+Each execution starts by prefilling the data structure to half of the key range size, i.e., 1~M for trees and 10~K for lists.